serycoola/Docker-AP-Hotspot-VPN/README.md

 ## BUILD & RUN

-This container is not yet uploaded to docker hub.
-You need to build it first, before first time use.
-Copy all files inside a folder on your machine, navigate to that folder in the terminal, and run:
+This container is uploaded to docker hub under **dotblank/docker-ap-vpn**.

+If you want, however, to build it locally copy all files inside a folder on your machine, navigate to that folder in the terminal, and run:

 * docker build -t docker-ap-vpn .